Cerebrospinal fluid (CSF) is the liquid that protects and cushions your brain and spinal cord.

 If your work is strenuous and might involve your back, tell your doctor.
 You may need to arrange to take the day of your test off.
 You should expect to rest for at least an hour after your test.

-The lumbar puncture for your CSF OB screen takes place at a hospital or clinic.
-You will need to change into a hospital gown with the back open.
-This gives the person conducting the test easy access to your spine.
+- You’ll need to change into a hospital gown with the back open.
+This gown gives the person conducting the test easy access to your spine.

 Lumbar puncture is widely used and considered safe.
-However, there are some medical risks, including:
+However, medical risks exist, including:

 - bleeding into the spine

-There is usually some discomfort during and shortly after the test.
+People usually have discomfort during and shortly after the test.

-Many people have a headache after a lumbar puncture.
+Some people have a headache after a lumbar puncture.
 This should go away within 24 hours.
-Let your doctor know if it does not.
+Let your doctor know if it doesn’t.

 The presence of no oligoclonal bands or one band is normal.
-More than one band is an indicator of illness.
+The presence of more than one band is an indicator of illness.
 In this case, further tests will be necessary to determine the cause of any disease.